stinkyink/book-publishing-guide/chapter3.markdown

 books.
 They’ll have the market contacts and knowledge to give you the best possible chance of success.

-An example of a specialist agency is the [Andrew Lownie Literary Agency](http://www.andrewlownie.co.uk/how_to_submit).
+An example of a specialist agency is the <a href="http://www.andrewlownie.co.uk/how_to_submit" rel="external">Andrew Lownie Literary
+Agency</a>.
 You’ll see whenever they talk about themselves they mention specialising in non-fiction, particularly in history and biographies.
 Contacting them with the next best fantasy adventure probably won’t yield a result.